Farmers helping the environment

 Farmers engage in many different conservation practices that help to preserve the environment.
 Conservation refers to using less resources and having less of an effect on the land.
 Practices that farmers use on their farms might include no-till, putting fences around streams, planting cover crops, collecting water runoff, and integrating crop and pasture rotations.
+Best Management Practices help to put the farm’s resources into perspective and help the farmer visualize how those resources can be used best on the farm.
+Farmers can develop a plan that outlines how resources will be used.
+By laying out a plan, farmers are able to see if there are certain areas of the farm that can use fewer resources, thereby decreasing the impact of the farm on the environment.

 Collecting runoff water from both fields and buildings is an important way that farmers help to stop pollutants from reaching water sources.
 One program that is helping to keep runoff from entering water is the Mississippi River Basin Healthy Watershed Initiative (MRBI).
 The purpose of MRBI is to work with farmers to implement conservation practices and systems that avoid, control and trap nutrient runoff to help improve wildlife habitats and maintain agricultural productivity.
 It is important to responsibly manage the Mississippi River because it is the largest river in North America and flows over 2,300 miles.
 The river provides drinking water, recreation, food and serves as a flyway for over 325 species of birds.
 Therefore it is essential that farmers control runoff from fields and buildings in order to keep this river healthy.